Toggle: English / Spanish

 Cervical cancer can be prevented by doing the following:

 - Get the HPV vaccine.
-Two types of vaccines are approved, Gardasil and Cervarix.
-They prevent against most types of HPV infection that cause cervical cancer.
-Your health care provider can tell you if the vaccine is right for you.
+The vaccine prevents most types of HPV infection that cause cervical cancer.
+Your provider can tell you if the vaccine is right for you.

 - Practice safer sex.
-Using condoms during sex reduces the risk of HPV and other sexually transmitted infections (STIs).
+Using condoms during sex reduces the risk for HPV and other sexually transmitted infections (STIs).

 - If you smoke, quit.
 Smoking increases your chance of getting cervical cancer.